THE LYDIAN THEORY BY BRETT CLEMENT

 - Montana, interlude

 On Overnite sensation it has lyrics, but there's an instrumental version too.
 The interlude is rather fragmented regarding scales.
-If you want to attribute it to scales, then it's not Lydian only.
-See my examples or the Overnite sensation Guitar book.
+If you want to attribute it to scales, then it's

 - Mo 'n Herbs vacation, mov.
 1.